tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

 Functional indexes are useful for condensing or truncating or reversing or any other way that users want to customize the index.

+There are several recommendations on building functional indexes:

-The function definition must expect a tuple (which has the contents of fields at the time a data-change request happens) and must return a tuple (which has the contents that will actually be put in the index).
+*   The function definition must expect a tuple, which has the contents of fields at the time a data-change request happens, and must return a tuple, which has the contents that will actually be put in the index.

-The space must have a memtx engine.

-The function must be :ref:`persistent <box_schema-func_create_with-body>`
-and deterministic.

-The key parts must not depend on JSON paths.

-The ``create_index`` definition must include specification of all key parts, and the function must return a table which has the same number of key parts with the same types.
+*   The ``create_index`` definition must include specification of all key parts, and the custom function must return a table which has the same number of key parts with the same types.

+*   The space must have a memtx engine.

+*   The function must be persistent and deterministic (see :ref:`Creating function with body`).

+*   The key parts must not depend on JSON paths.

-The function must access key-part values by index, not by field name.
+*   The function must access key-part values by index, not by field name.

-Functional indexes must not be primary-key indexes.
+*   Functional indexes must not be primary-key indexes.

-Functional indexes cannot be altered and the function cannot be changed if it is used for an index, so the only way to change them is to drop the index and create it again.
+*   Functional indexes cannot be altered and the function cannot be changed if it is used for an index, so the only way to change them is to drop the index and create it again.

+*   Only :ref:`sandboxed <box_schema-func_create_with-body>` functions
-Only sandboxed functions are suitable for functional indexes.
+    are suitable for functional indexes.

 **Example:**